Wall-crossing for zero-dimensional sheaves and Hilbert schemes of points on Calabi-Yau 4-folds: Computing the generating series of newly defined invariants

 To conclude the proof, we apply this statement to each $\mathscr{N}_{y_i}\big(\alpha_i^{[n]}\big)$ separately.
 Then using $\sum_{j}i_j=n$ we see from Theorem \ref{VRROT} that we are integrating $c_{i_1}\big(\alpha_1^{[n]}\big)\ldots c_{i_M}\big(\alpha_M^{[n]}\big)\sqrt{\textnormal{Td}}_0\big(T^{\textnormal{vir}}_n\big)$. \end{proof}

-Only the case where $\sum_{j}\textnormal{rk}(\alpha_j)=2b+1$ is interesting, because one then obtains integer invariants assuming that $c_1(\alpha_i)$ are divisible by two.
-Moreover, we mostly focus on $M=1$ and $\textnormal{rk}(\alpha_1)=1$ which is motivated by the work of Nekrasov \cite{Nekrasov1}, Nekrasov--Piazzalunga \cite{NP} and Cao--Kool--Monavari \cite{CKM}.
+Only the case where $\sum_{j}\textnormal{rk}(\alpha_j)=2b+1$ for $b\in \ZZ$ is going to be addressed below, because, under the additional assumption that $c_1(\alpha_i)$ are divisible by two, integrality holds.
+It is clear from computations that when either of the two conditions is violated, one will in general obtain coefficients contained in $\ZZ[1/2]$.
+Moreover, we mostly focus on $M=1$ and $\textnormal{rk}(\alpha_1)=1$ which is motivated by the work of Nekrasov \cite{NMF}, Nekrasov--Piazzalunga \cite{NP} and Cao--Kool--Monavari \cite{CKM}.

 \begin{theorem} If Conjecture \ref{conjecture WC} holds, then for all $\alpha_1,\ldots,\alpha_M$ with $a_i=\textnormal{rk}(\alpha_i)$, $\sum_{i}a_i=2b+1$ and point-canonical orientations, we have

 When $M=1$, $\alpha_1=\alpha$, $y_1=y$, $a_1=1$, then